Crush Bar

-Crush Bar (sometimes simply Crush) is a gay bar and restaurant in southeast Portland, Oregon's Buckman neighborhood.
+Crush Bar (sometimes simply Crush) was a gay bar and restaurant in Portland, Oregon's Buckman neighborhood, in the United States.
+Established in 2001, the bar was scheduled to permanently close at the end of 2023, until an employee's investment kept Crush open into 2024.
+The bar closed permanently on January 1, 2025.

 Description

+Crush Bar was a gay bar in southeast Portland's Buckman neighborhood.
 Willamette Week's Lizzy Acker described Crush as "a welcoming neighborhood gay bar for everyone".
-Furthermore, she wrote, "if you can't find something you like, either sidled up to the bar chatting up the bartenders, in the back watching a burlesque show, playing video poker off to the side, or outside on the sidewalk smoking cigarettes and making new friends, well, that's on you...
+She wrote, "if you can't find something you like, either sidled up to the bar chatting up the bartenders, in the back watching a burlesque show, playing video poker off to the side, or outside on the sidewalk smoking cigarettes and making new friends, well, that's on you...
 Crush is not populated by cool girls and boys, staring at their phones trying to impress everyone with their boredom.
 If you want that, your options are endless.
 But if you're looking for a place to dance till you're naked or sing along with strangers, this is your spot."
 The newspaper's Aaron Spencer described the bar's atmosphere as "loungey, with bottle art and mood lighting, but unpretentious.

-The bar is owned by Woody Clarke.
-Crush's logo features images of two men holding hands, a woman and a man holding hands, and two women holding hands.
-The bar has unisex public toilets and hosts a monthly event called Bi Bar, as of 2014.
+Crush's logo featured images of two men holding hands, a woman and a man holding hands, as well as two women holding hands.
+The bar had unisex public toilets.
 In his 2019 "overview of Portland's LGBTQ+ nightlife for the newcomer", Andrew Jankowski of the Portland Mercury wrote: "Crush is among Portland’s coziest, most queer-friendly bars, and is presently Southeast Portland’s only LGBTQ+ bar.
 Crush offers a foodie-friendly menu, crafted cocktails, sidewalk patio, burlesque-drag revues, stand-up comedy shows, nonbinary concerts, and pants-free dance parties."